Anita Loos: Early life

 By age six, Anita Loos wanted to be a writer.
-While living in San Francisco, she accompanied her father, an alcoholic, on exciting fishing trips to the pier, exploring the city's underbelly and making friends with the locals.
+While living in San Francisco, she accompanied her father, an alcoholic, on exciting fishing trips to the pier, exploring the city's underbelly (the Tenderloin and the Barbary Coast) and making friends with the locals.
 This fed her lifelong fascination with lowlifes and loose women.

+Career

+1897-1915: Early career

-In 1897, at their father's urging, Loos and her sister performed in the San Francisco stock company production of Quo Vadis?
+In 1897, at their father's urging, Loos and her sister performed in a San Francisco stock company production of Quo Vadis?
 Gladys died at age eight of appendicitis, while their father was away on business.

 Anita continued appearing on stage, being the family's breadwinner.
 Her father's spendthrift ways caught up with them, and in 1903 he took an offer to manage a theater company in San Diego.
 Anita performed simultaneously in her father's company, and under another name with a more legitimate stock company.

 After graduating from San Diego High School, Loos devised a method of cobbling together published reports of Manhattan social life and mailing them to a friend in New York, who would submit them under the friend's name for publication in San Diego.
 Her father had written some one-act plays for the stock company, and he encouraged Anita to write plays; she wrote The Ink Well, a successful piece, for which she received periodic royalties.

 In 1911, the theater was running one-reel films after each night's performances; Anita would take a perfunctory bow and run to the back of the theater to watch them.
 She sent her first attempt at a screenplay, He Was a College Boy, to the Biograph Company, for which she received $25.
 The New York Hat, starring Mary Pickford and Lionel Barrymore and directed by D. W. Griffith, was her third screenplay and the first to be produced.
 Loos dredged real life, including her own, for scenarios: she dished up her father's cronies and brother's friends, also using the rich vacationers from the San Diego resorts; eventually every experience became grist for her script mill.

 By 1912, Loos had sold scripts to both the Biograph and Lubin studios.
 Between 1912 and 1915, she wrote 105 scripts, all but four of which were produced.
 She wrote 200 scenarios before she ever visited a film studio.